daaanny90/npmguard/readme.md

-# DepScan - Dependency Audit CLI
+# NPMGuard - Dependency Audit CLI

 A command-line tool that performs maintenance audits on your project dependencies by analyzing package age, repository status, and version stability.